Translate this page

 It is considered that this could include nurses, nurse practitioners and midwives in the first instances.
 There are currently other legislative and policy barriers to this part of the Act, and so this part of the Act has not yet commenced

-A nurse or a midwife must assist a medical practitioner to perform an abortion in an emergency In Victoria no further legislative or regulatory change is required for nurse practionters with appropriate qualifications and training to prescribe MS-2 Step.
-However nurse practitioners should check their employers clinical governance framework
+A nurse or a midwife must assist a medical practitioner to perform an abortion in an emergency Nurse practitioners with appropriate qualifications and training can perform a medical abortion.
+Nurse practitioners should check their employers clinical governance framework.
+Unclear whether Endorsed Midwives, Registered Nurses, Midwives, or Aboriginal and Torres Strait Islander health workers are able to perform a medical abortion.

 A prescribing practitioner is authorised to perform an abortion on a person who is not more than 23 weeks.
 A prescribing practitioner means a person who is a member of a class of registered health practitioners that — (a) is authorised under the Medicines and Poisons Act 2014 to prescribe an abortion drug; and (b) is prescribed by the regulations for the purposes of this definition